rashiedomar1-spec/ArtStyleNET/README.md

 **Source**: 🎨 [Dacon Artist Classification Competition](https://dacon.io/en/competitions/official/236006/data)
 **Size**: 5,910 paintings by 51 artists
-- Includes metadata (artist, year, genre, nationality) but only images were used
+- Includes metadata (artist, year, genre, nationality), but only images were used
 - Training set only (evaluation dataset excluded)

 ⚠️ *Dataset is not included in this repository due to size limitations.
 Please download directly from the official Dacon link.*